MostafaMahgoub/Part-of-speech/README.md

 This will start the server on port 3000.

-**Please make sure it's running on 3000 because otherwill you'll have to update the client-side code**
+**Please make sure it's running on 3000 because otherwise you'll have to update the client-side code**

 To start the client, navigate to the `client` folder and run: